 Here is where you will need to enter information specific to your organization.

 - First let's start with API Key.
-You can find your organization's API Key by navigating to your Clearlogin admin panel, and selecting API and Gateways from the navigation bar and then clicking on Public Key.
+You can find your organization's API Key by navigating to your Clearlogin admin panel (https://admin.clearlogin.com), and selecting Settings from the navigation bar and then clicking on Public Key.

 - You will be brought to the Public API Key page.
 Here you will be presented with your Public API Key.
 Either click on the blue button that says Copy to Clipboard or select the public API Key text and copy it.